An army of veterans and volunteers organizes online to evacuate Afghans, from thousands of miles away

 As the time frame for Afghans to leave shrinks, the volunteers are even booking transportation for evacuees.
 Reed’s group on Signal has pursued everything from buses to chartered flights, paid for and funded by private donations.
 Mick Mulroy, a former CIA paramilitary officer and Trump administration Pentagon official, said the volunteer group he works with, TF Dunkirk, has been working to secure helicopters out.

-Zack Disbrow, a veteran who served in Afghanistan, has been working for the past week to get his interpreter — whom he calls “Mike” — out of Kabul.
+Zach Disbrow, a veteran who served in Afghanistan, has been working for the past week to get his interpreter — whom he calls “Mike” — out of Kabul.
 The interpreter was waiting outside the airport’s Abbey Gate, the site of one of the explosions Thursday, for over 36 hours and left shortly before the blast.
 “So we live to try another day,” Disbrow said.

 The United States and other allies had ramped up evacuations this week, with Washington saying it has evacuated and helped in the evacuation of about 90,000 people since Aug.
 14. But hours after it boasted of record high evacuations on Tuesday, the White House announced it would end evacuations before the Aug.
 31 deadline to complete its full withdrawal from Afghanistan.
 On Wednesday, the Pentagon said its ability to airlift evacuees from the country could decrease as it turns to pulling out weaponry, equipment and troops.
-It was unclear how the bombings on Thursday would impact flights.
+It was unclear how the bombings on Thursday would affect flights.

-Late Wednesday in the United States — Thursday morning in Kabul — that prompted frantic coordination among the veterans and officials who felt a sense of duty to help those who had helped American forces over two decades in Afghanistan.
+Late Wednesday in the United States — Thursday morning in Kabul — that prompted frantic coordination among the veterans and officials, who felt a sense of duty to assist those who had helped American forces over two decades in Afghanistan.

-“As an American, I’m tired of feeling powerless,” said Joe Saboe, a former infantry officer who fought in Mosul, Iraq, and spokesman for Team America.
+“As an American, I’m tired of feeling powerless,” said Joe Saboe, a former infantry officer who fought in Mosul, Iraq, and a spokesman for Team America.
 “And I’ve seen things that I don’t like happening in the world.”

-White House press secretary Jen Psaki on Wednesday told reporters, “There are certainly cases and incidents — and we have heard, you have reported — where individuals are not getting through that should get through.
+White House press secretary Jen Psaki on Wednesday told reporters: “There are certainly cases and incidents — and we have heard, you have reported — where individuals are not getting through that should get through.
 And we are approaching those and addressing those on a case-by-case basis as those are raised.”

 Matt Pelak, a National Guard soldier who lives in Brooklyn and has spent days of his own time helping to coordinate evacuations, said he and other volunteers are in triage mode as the pullout date looms.
 The focus, he said, has become on people who have the right documents and have the best chance of getting through.